miko3k/iconized/README.md

 ## Overview

-The `mejico` a small library to read Microsoft ICO format in pure java.
+The `mejico` a small library to read Microsoft .ico format in Java.

 * a commercial-friendly license
 * no dependencies on third-party libraries